 With so many apps around, it’s not surprising that we are hearing about more and more about users data being compromised.
 If you are requiring users’ credit card details, make sure you use trustworthy payment service providers such as Stripe or Braintree.

-If you aren’t 100% sure about your app’s security it’s often safer to integrate a Facebook or Google login into your app as then you are outsourcing the your users’ security to well safeguarded products.
-This is a very welcome practice by users as it means they don’t have to register again.
+If you aren’t 100% sure about your app’s security it’s often safer to integrate a Facebook or Google login into your app as then you are outsourcing your users’ security to well safeguarded products.
+This is a very welcome practice by users as it means they don’t have to register again but jus log in with social media profile

 Keep reading and replying to your users’ comments, encourage them to share feedback and implement their suggestions in the next version of your app.
 Get very friendly with Google Analytics or Fabric to make sure you are always on top of things.